 The Conceptual Foundations Of Investing

 UCLA and Caltech economist Bradford Cornell has over 40 years of practical experience as a financial adviser, valuation expert, and Professor of Financial Economics.
 Written in collaboration with his sons Shaun and Andrew Cornell, The Conceptual Foundations of Investing provides a factual basis with which to improve investor performance.
-There are a host of investment mistakes that can be avoided by such an understanding.
-One example involves the trade-off between risk and return.
-The trade-off seems to imply that if you bear more risk you will have higher long-run average returns.
-That conclusion is false.
-It is possible to bear a great deal of risk and get no benefit in terms of higher average return.
+There are a host of investment mistakes that can be avoided with this information, such as the trade-off between risk and return, which seems to imply that bearing more risk guarantees higher long-run average returns.
+That conclusion is false: it is possible to bear a great deal of risk and get no benefit in terms of higher average return.
 The Conceptual Foundations of Investing contains actionable insight to help investors improve every part of their practice, and ultimately drive higher returns.